Medicare Advantage Plans

 - If you join a Medicare Advantage plan when you first enroll in Medicare Part B, you can drop your Medicare Advantage plan and buy a Medicare supplement policy during the first year.
 This is called a "trial right."

 - If your Medicare Advantage plan ends its coverage, you have 63 days to buy a Medicare supplement policy.
-On the termination of your Medicare Advantage plan, Medicare will provide you written information about your rights and options.
+On the termination of your Medicare Advantage plan, the plan will provide you written information about your rights and options.

 - If you have a Medicare supplement policy and have never enrolled in a Medicare Advantage plan before, you can drop your Medicare supplement policy to try a Medicare Advantage plan.
 If you leave the Medicare Advantage plan within the first year, you can have your Medicare supplement policy back.
 If the company no longer sells the Medicare supplement policy you previously had, you can buy certain policies from any company.

-For more information about Medicare supplement insurance, read TDI's Medicare Supplement Insurance Handbook.
+The Texas Department of Insurance offers a list of companies selling Medicare supplement policies in its Medicare Supplement Insurance Handbook.
 The CMS publication Choosing a Medigap Policy has additional information about your Medicare supplement rights.

 Medicare Advantage Options in Texas